MrCocoNuat/tiny-simon/design.md

 - Power the board from 3-6V.
 Any lower, and the lower wavelength LEDs will not light up.
 Any higher and the uC might be damaged.
 A 1S Li-Ion cell is perfect, which is why my board included a JST PH 2pin connector to connect it.
 Mind the polarity!
+JST PH connectors don't have standardized polarity!

 - The switch is included because otherwise the microcontroller by itself will draw about 5mA.
 This could be reduced by forcing it into sleep modes.